stdio-cz/mhmp_mapk_integration-engine/README.md

 ```
 npm run datasources-test
 ```
-from the application's root directory. **This kind of tests sends the report email while tests fails.**
+from the application's root directory.

 ## Problems?